Start searching »

 List of Illustrations Acknowledgements Notes on Romanization, Terminology and Information Source Abbreviations Introduction: The New Hong Kong Cinema, Cinema of Transitions and East Asia Chapter 1.
 Cinematic Journeys and Journeying in New Hong Kong Films Chapter 2.
 Outsider Characters: Chineseness, and Hong Kong Screen Imagination and Imageries Chapter 3.
 Hong Kong Filmmakers: Authorial Vision, Self-Inscription and Social Underdogs Chapter 4.
 Ethnic Chinese Film Audiences: The Red Cliff Experience in East and Southeast Asia Chapter 5.
 Film Policies and Transitional Politics: The Newest East Asian Film Business Network Conclusion Appendix Filmography Bibliography Index

-Ruby Cheung is editor of Cinemas, Identities and Beyond (2009), and co-editor of Film Festival Yearbook 2: Film Festivals and Imagined Communities (2010) and Film Festival Yearbook 3: Film Festivals and East Asia (2011).
-She holds a PhD in Film Studies from University of St Andrews and has taught film-related university courses in the UK, Hong Kong, and mainland China.
+Ruby Cheung is Lecturer in Film Studies at the University of Southampton.
+She is the editor of Cinemas, Identities and Beyond (2009), and co-editor of Film Festival Yearbook 2: Film Festivals and Imagined Communities (2010) and Film Festival Yearbook 3: Film Festivals and East Asia (2011).
+She has taught film-related university courses in the UK, Hong Kong and mainland China.

 - next ›